vlad-uve/CNN-for-CIFAR10/README.md

 # Implementation of CNN to Classify CIFAR-10 Images
 ## Project Overview

+This project was created for the course "YCBS 258 - Practical Machine Learning" at Mcgill University.
+This coure aimed implementation of a CNN model for classification of images from CIFAR-10 data set in Google Collab environment.

 ## Data Used
-This project was created for the course "YCBS 258 - Practical Machine Learning" at Mcgill University

 Alexnet architecture was chosen as a reference for the architecture of the model, but significantly simplified